-Tail only.
-The tail hook and tail number '82-248' (tail number 582-248) visible on the tail, the upper portion of the first digit was cut out and the tail hook was present.
+By 1973, only the rear fusealge and tail section remained.
+Tail number "82-248" was visible on the tail, the upper portion of the first digit was cut out and the tail hook was present.

 Recovered in middle of 1973 by Douglas Hubbard, Jr. for the Nimitz